LumenGNU/ManSearchProvider/README.md

 This code is designed as an example implementation of a search provider through a GNOME Shell extension and is not intended for end-user consumption.

+**For developers:** See the Development section below for setup instructions.

+# Development

 This project is written in **TypeScript** and should only be used as an example or "template" for implementing your own **search provider**.

 See the information below for how to install and start development.

-# Development

 See [Search Provider Implementation](SearchProviderImplementation.md) for code description and explanation of the extension structure.